KimRass/warehouse/Machine-Learning/ML.md

 	```
 ## Ordinal Encoding
 - We do Ordinal encoding to ensure the encoding of variables retains the ordinal nature of the variable.
 This is reasonable only for ordinal variables, as I mentioned at the beginning of this article.
 This encoding looks almost similar to Label Encoding but slightly different as Label coding would not consider whether variable is ordinal or not and it will assign sequence of integers
-- If we consider in the temperature scale as the order, then the ordinal value should from cold to “Very Hot. “ Ordinal encoding will assign values as ( Cold(1) <Warm(2)<Hot(3)<”Very Hot(4)).
+- If we consider in the temperature scale as the order, then the ordinal value should from cold to "Very Hot. " Ordinal encoding will assign values as ( Cold(1) <Warm(2)<Hot(3)<”Very Hot(4)).
 Usually, we Ordinal Encoding is done starting from 1.
 - Using `sklearn.preprocessing.OrdinalEncoder()`
 	```python
 	from sklearn.preprocessing import OrdinalEncoder